How do you Insulate a Draughty Door? Learn How to Insulate Entry Doors

 Method #1: Tighten all Fittings and Screws

 Proper installation is a major factor in the insulation performance of your exterior doors.
+If your door was not installed correctly, it may lead to gaps and poor insulation.

 Over time, your doors may have shifted or come loose so it’s worth checking and tightening all fittings and screws so that your door is hanging correctly within the frame.